Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 The dizziness usually goes away in time, but if it persists, it could indicate a more severe injury.
 Some of the reasons for post-car accident dizziness are damage to proprioceptors, benign paroxysmal vertigo, blood vessel damage, and brain injury.

-Proprioceptors are the nerves responsible for the perception of position and movement.
-Any damage to these nerves can result in disruption of signal transmission.
+Proprioceptors are the nerves responsible for detecting position and movement.
+Damage to these nerves can disrupt signal transmission.

-Benign paroxysmal vertigo is damage to the inner ear otoliths.
+Benign paroxysmal vertigo refers to damage to the inner ear otoliths.
 These tiny calcium crystals move against the inner ear nerve endings during movement and tell the brain what your head position is.
 During trauma, these otoliths can be jarred out of their usual locations and affect their function.

 Blood vessel damage could result in inadequate blood supply to the brain and affect its normal functioning.
 Lastly, brain injury can also cause post-car accident dizziness, significantly if the cerebellum and brainstem are affected.